+For Proactive Session Request, the LSI numbers data object shall be present.
+It shall only contain LSIs where CAT has been initialised, i.e. a TERMINAL PROFILE has been sent.

+For UICC Platform Reset, the LSI numbers data object shall not be present.

 6.7 Command results

 Once the terminal has made its attempt to execute a proactive command from the UICC, the terminal shall inform the UICC of the success or otherwise of that command, by using TERMINAL RESPONSE.
 This message gives the command details, including the number of the command (see clause 6.5.1), a general result, and sometimes more specific information.